 Beaumont Organic uses GOTS-certified organic materials, including cotton, linen, Tencel, lyocell, and non-mulesed wool in its products.
 The brand operates a traceable clothing supply chain and only sources wool compliant with ethical farming rules from in the EU.
 The brand uses recycled yarns as much as it can.

-Another one of our featured ethical brands, Beaumont Organics, promises that it only works with factories that pay fair wages and provide good working conditions for its workers.
+Another featured ethical brand, Beaumont Organics, promises to only work with factories that pay fair wages and provide good working conditions for its workers.
 They do their best to maintain daily communication with their suppliers and manufacturers.

 Beaumont organic also ensures that the production schedule is fair to the workers.
 The brand donates 1% of its earnings through the Beaumont Organic Foundation to provide good education, healthcare, and hygiene for the Taveuni people of Fiji.

-Local orders are supplied within 4 working days, while international shipping takes about 10-14 days.
+Local orders are supplied within four working days, while international shipping takes about 10-14 days.

 For: women